Uday-kumar-12/VCE-CHATBOT/README.md

 # 🤖 VCE Chatbot – Your Virtual College Assistant

-The **VCE Chatbot** is an intelligent virtual assistant designed to answer queries related to **VCE (Vasavi College of Engineering / [or your actual college name])**, such as departments, faculty info, events, and more.
+The **VCE Chatbot** is an intelligent virtual assistant designed to answer queries related to **VCE (Vardhaman College of Engineering), such as departments, faculty info, events, and more.
 Built using web technologies, this chatbot enhances the digital experience for students and visitors.

 ## 🎯 Purpose